HaikalFaruq/foodlens/README.md

     flutter pub get
     ```

-3.  **Set up Firebase:**
+3.  **Add TFLite Model File:**

+    ⚠️ **IMPORTANT**: The TFLite model file is required for the app to work!

+    - Download the food classification model (`.tflite` file)
+    - Place the model file at: `assets/model.tflite`
+    - The model should be a TensorFlow Lite model trained for food classification

+    **Note**: The `google-services.json` file is already included in the repository for team collaboration.

+4.  **Set up Firebase (Optional - for Firebase ML Model hosting):**

-    - Create a Firebase project in the Firebase Console.
+    - Create a Firebase project in the Firebase Console
-    - Enable the ML Model Downloader.
+    - Enable the ML Model Downloader
-    - Add the `google-services.json` (for Android) and `GoogleService-Info.plist` (for iOS) files to their respective platform directories.
-    - Configure Firebase in your Flutter project using the `firebase_core` package.
+    - Upload your model with name `food_model` (the app will try Firebase first, then fallback to local assets)

-4.  **Configure Environment Variables:**
+5.  **Configure Environment Variables:**

-    - Create a `.env` file in the root of the project.
+    - Create a `.env` file in the root of the project
     - Add your Gemini API key to the `.env` file:

     ```
     GEMINI_API_KEY=YOUR_GEMINI_API_KEY
     ```

-5.  **Generate Environment Variables:**
+6.  **Generate Environment Variables:**

     ```bash
     flutter pub run build_runner build --delete-conflicting-outputs